nostrdesignguide/nostrdesignguide.github.io/docs/unique-design-challenges.md

 3. Relays
 4. Zaps (if implemented)
 5. NIPs (and why some things are supported by some clients and not others)
+6. Deletion across tens to hundreds of relays (whereas Twitter has a sole database)

 In this guide, we will explore how nostr deviates from traditional apps and offer some possible ways to address the challenges around these new concepts.